Monaro (New South Wales)

 The Snowy Monaro Regional Council was established in 2016 which comprises the former Bombala, Cooma-Monaro and Snowy River Local Government Areas.
-The area was traditionally inhabited by Ngarigo, Walgalu, Bidawal and Southern Ngunnawal people.
-It boasts of snowfields, expansive timber forests and the Snowy River.
+The area is the traditional lands of the Ngarigo people, who continue to survive despite the events of genocide in the 1800s.
+The Ngarigo share their northern border with the Ngunnawal people.
+It has snowfields, expansive timber forests and the Snowy River.